What Dog is Right for Me?

 Some breeds may be prone to hereditary diseases or conditions.
 Many breeds can be screened for certain conditions, such as hip or eye problems; this certification should be available to you when you go to look at a puppy.
 Being educated about the health considerations of your chosen breed can help you to avoid or alleviate future problems.

 Being a responsible owner means considering your dog's lifelong health care needs, whether for preventive care or for unexpected accidents, injuries and illnesses that could happen at any time, however well you look after your dog.
-It is sensible to consider planning for these.
+It is sensible to consider planning for these unexpected expenses.

-As a special registration benefit, the AKC has arranged a Complimentary 60-Day Trial of AKC Pet Insurance* for newly registered puppies.
+As a special registration benefit, the AKC has arranged for 30 days of coverage with AKC Pet Insurance* for newly registered puppies.
 Details about this special complimentary benefit will be sent to you shortly after registration.

 Start Your Search